nicholac/sim800c/README.md

 ## Configuration:

-The following environment variables can be used to override defaul initialisation variables:
+The following environment variables can be used to override default initialisation variables:

 * SIM800_SERIAL_PORT
 * SIM800_BAUD_RATE